-Explore cays, reefs, and mangrove coves around the island.
-Swim out from the beach or take a boat out to where sea turtles, tropical fish, and colorful reefs await just below the surface.
+Explore beaches, cays, and mangrove coves to see where sea turtles, tropical fish, and colorful reefs await you just below the surface.

-The archipelago of Puerto Rico offers some wonderful spots for snorkeling in tranquil waters with a diversity of marine life.
-Some reefs are an easy swim from the shore, while others are just a boat ride away – the perfect excuse for a day of sailing and snorkeling!
+The archipelago of Puerto Rico offers wonderful places to snorkel in calm waters with a diversity of marine life.
+Some reefs are easy to swim to from shore, while others are just a short boat ride away – the perfect excuse for a day of sailing and snorkeling!

-If you don't have gear, don't worry.
-Dive shops, gear rental facilities, and boat charters are widely available throughout the island.
+If you don't have a team, don't worry.
+Dive shops, equipment rental facilities, and charter boats are widely available throughout the Island.

-The best way to explore the cays just off Fajardo on the east coast of Puerto Rico is on a catamaran!
-These daytrips include snorkeling gear and a picnic lunch as well as both alcoholic and nonalcoholic beverages.
-During the morning and early afternoon, you’ll sail to various atolls, reefs, and islands where you can enjoy swimming among the reefs and tropical fish, then lounge on the sandy beaches of Icacos or Culebrita.
-Numerous operators offer day sailing from Fajardo including East Island Excursions, Salty Dog Catamaran, Spread Eagle II Catamaran, Aqua Adventures, among others.
+The best way to explore the cays near Fajardo on the east coast of Puerto Rico is on a catamaran!
+These day trips include snorkel gear and a light lunch, as well as alcoholic and non-alcoholic beverages.
+During the morning and early afternoon, you will sail to several atolls, reefs, and islands where you can enjoy swimming among tropical fish, then rest on the sandy beaches of Icacos or Culebrita.
+Numerous operators offer day sailings from Fajardo, including East Island Excursions, Salty Dog Catamaran, Spread Eagle II Catamaran, and Aqua Adventures, among others.

-Part of the town of Lajas on the south of the island, La Parguera Nature Reserve is perfect for snorkeling in the turquoise waters of the Caribbean Sea.
-This area is well-known for having small mangrove laden coves with shallow peaceful channels, as well as a bioluminescent bay.
-Operators include West Divers and Paradise Scuba, both offering daytime and sunset snorkeling in the bio bay, reefs, and coves around La Parguera
+Part of the town of Lajas in the south of the Island, La Parguera Nature Reserve is perfect for diving in the turquoise waters of the Caribbean Sea.
+This area is known for having small mangrove-laden coves with shallow peaceful channels, as well as a bioluminescent bay.
+Operators include West Divers and Paradise Scuba, both of which offer daytime and sunset snorkeling in the bioluminescent bay, reefs, and coves around La Parguera.

-On the west coast of the island is the surfer town Rincón.
-Great snorkeling is accessible just off Steps Beach at the Tres Palmas Marine Reserve.
-For a guided snorkeling tour book the Rincón Snorkeling Adventure by Rincón Diving and Snorkeling which goes out right from the shore.
-For more advanced snorkelers, Taíno Divers offers snorkeling and diving excursions to the island of Desecheo where dolphins, sharks, and even humpback whales can often be spotted.
+On the west coast of the Island is the surf town of Rincón.
+You can snorkel right off of Steps Beach in the Tres Palmas Marine Reserve.
+For a guided snorkeling tour, book Rincón Diving and Snorkeling's Rincón Snorkeling Adventure, which leaves directly from the shore.
+For the more advanced, Taíno Divers offers diving and snorkeling excursions to Desecheo Island, where dolphins, sharks, and even humpback whales can often be spotted.

 A popular snorkeling destination in San Juan is Escambrón Beach, right next to the Caribe Hilton Hotel.
-This beach has several rock formations that protect it from the rough surf of the Atlantic Ocean.
-Also, since the beach is frequented by snorkelers and scuba divers the fish that live around the shore are used to people and you can come right up close.
-Scuba Dogs offers gear rentals and both snorkeling and diving tours and is located right on the beach.
-Aqua Adventures also offers snorkeling tours at this beach, including gear rentals.
+This beach has several rock formations that protect it from the strong waves of the Atlantic Ocean.
+Also, since the beach is frequented by snorkelers and divers, the fish that live around the shore are used to people and you can get up close.
+Scuba Dogs offers equipment rentals and snorkeling and diving tours and is located right on the beach.
+Aqua Adventures also offers snorkeling excursions at this beach, including equipment rental.